syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/Project-Conversion.md

----
-layout: post
-title: Project Conversion | ASP.NET MVC (Essential JS 2) | Syncfusion
-description: Project Conversion is a add-in that converts an existing ASP.NET MVC project into a Syncfusion ASP.NET MVC project by adding required Essential JS 2 components
-platform: extension
-control: Syncfusion Extensions
-documentation: ug
----

-# Syncfusion Project Conversion
+# Converting ASP.NET MVC application to Syncfusion ASP.NET MVC application

 Syncfusion ASP.NET MVC conversion is a Visual Studio add-in that converts an existing ASP.NET MVC application into a Syncfusion ASP.NET MVC (Essential JS 2) Web application by adding the required assemblies and resource files.